thecmdrunner/talenthunt.dev/plan.md

 1. Recruiter is asked about what they are looking for in a candidate in terms of location, skills, etc. in a simple text <input />, and they are redirected to /discover and are can search for candidates.
 A search query based on whatever they entered will be pre-filled when they are redirected to /discover.

 2. upon clicking on a candidate, a modal opens up with the candidate's profile, and the recruiter can see the candidate's projects, skills, experience, etc.

+---

+Pages:

+/disover: ideally with a search bar and a showcase of top candidates/projects.
+Then once the user searches, they are redirected to /discover/search?q=...